AnnaWeinstein/blog/content/blog/your-nonprofit-doesnt-care.md

 (Don't get me wrong.
 There are good times and good reasons for working beyond your hours and beyond your scope - sometimes.
 And there are great bosses and great organizations that find ways to protect and value their people.
 But this is *in spite of* being set up to fail, not because of it.)

-**If we are giving away our labour for free, not only are we undervaluing ourselves but we are also communicating that a project can be reasonably expected to require less money (waged hours) than it truly does.
+**If we are giving away our labour, not only are we undervaluing ourselves but we are also communicating that a project can be reasonably expected to require less money (waged hours) than it truly does.
 And that creates unsustainable projects and impossible (un)deliverables.**

-*Free to the organization, that is - but potentially at great cost to our health, happiness, family life, etc.*
 <br>

 ### A contractual relationship brings joy